artur-shaik/vim-javacomplete2/README.md

 One more issue I had with the original javacomplete plugin is losing my classpath and as a result, completion not working.
 So now the javacomplete2 plugin detects the JRE library path, thus bringing standard java completion out of the box - no configuration required!
 The plugin will scan child directory tree for `src` directory and add it to the sources path (For this, it is nice to have [vim-rooter](https://github.com/airblade/vim-rooter.git) plugin).
-By default the plugin will look for a `pom.xml` file, and add libraries you use in path.

 For the first run the plugin will compile the Javavi library.